Performance Testing: Types, Metrics, and Tools to Use

 Gatling

 Gatling is an open-source performance testing framework built on top of a toolkit called Akka.
 It is a highly capable tool that focuses on stress testing.
-It’s biggest advantage over other performance testing tools is the advanced architecture with high performance and maintainability.
+Its biggest advantage over other performance testing tools is the advanced architecture with high performance and maintainability.
 Virtual users in Gatling are messages not threads.
 This gives Gatling a huge scaling advantage over thread-based tools such as JMeter and LoadRunner.
 The message-driven architecture allows you to run thousands of virtual users on a single machine and scale them up without facing any resource-related issues.

 Among other benefits are: